 The ILAE is overseen by an Executive committee, currently of eleven persons (current members in brackets).
 The President (Peter Wolf) is elected by a ballot of national chapters for a 4 year term.
-The Secretary General (S Moshe).
-Treasurer (M Brodie) and two Vice Presidents (E Perucca and F Andermann) are also elected by a ballot of national chapters for a 4 year term.
-The Information officer (S Shorvon) and the Editors-in-Chief of EPILEPSIA (P Schwartzkroin, S Shorvon) are appointed by the President and the Executive Committee.
-The past president (G Avanzini) serves for a four 4 term.
-The President (S Lund), Secretary General (E Hargis) and Treasurer (M Glynne) of the sister organisation, the International Bureau Against Epilepsy (IBE), are exofficio members of the Executive Committee.
+The Secretary General (S. Moshé), Treasurer (M. Brodie) and two Vice Presidents (E. Perucca and F. Andermann) are also elected by a ballot of national chapters for a 4 year term.
+The Information officer (S. Shorvon) and the Editors-in-Chief of Epilepsia (P. Schwartzkroin, S. Shorvon) are appointed by the President and the Executive Committee.
+The past president (G. Avanzini) serves for a 4 year term.
+The President (S. Lund), Secretary General (E. Hargis) and Treasurer (M. Glynne) of the sister organisation, the International Bureau Against Epilepsy (IBE), are exofficio members of the Executive Committee.
 In the future, there will be representatives from some regions also elected onto the Executive Committee.